admhpr/oversight/content/blog/solid-typescript.md

     const area = rectangle
       .setWidth(4)
       .setHeight(5)
-      .getArea(); // BAD: Returns 25 for Square.
+      .getArea(); // Not so great: Returns 25 for Square.
 Should be 20. rectangle.render(area);
   });
 }